The New York Trilogy

 The New York Trilogy is a series of novels by American writer Paul Auster.
 Originally published sequentially as City of Glass (1985), Ghosts (1986) and The Locked Room (1986), it has since been collected into a single volume.
 The Trilogy is a postmodern interpretation of detective and mystery fiction, exploring various philosophical themes.

+Background

+The first story, City of Glass, was inspired by an actual phone call Paul Auster received from someone who had called the wrong number and wanted to speak to the Pinkerton detective agency.
+While using elements of the detective story, the trilogy is a philosophical work based on linguistic and existential studies Auster had been working on for many years.
+The second book Ghosts was in part a reworking of an earlier play Auster had written called Blackouts.
+Auster described the three novels as different dimensions of the same story and also a kind of "shadow autobiography", imagining the protagonist Quinn and the fictional Paul Auster as an alternative life he could have had.

 Plot

 City of Glass

 The first story, City of Glass, features an author of detective fiction who becomes a private investigator and descends into madness as he becomes embroiled in the investigation of a case.
 It explores layers of identity and reality, from Paul Auster the writer of the novel to the unnamed "author" who reports the events as reality, to "Paul Auster the writer", a character in the story, to "Paul Auster the detective", who may or may not exist in the novel, to Peter Stillman the younger, to Peter Stillman the elder and, finally, to Daniel Quinn, the protagonist.

 City of Glass has an intertextual relationship with Miguel de Cervantes' Don Quixote.
 Not only does the protagonist Daniel Quinn share his initials with the knight, but when Quinn finds "Paul Auster the writer," Auster is in the midst of writing an article about the authorship of Don Quixote.
 Auster calls his article an "imaginative reading," and in it he examines possible identities of Cide Hamete Benengeli, the narrator of the Quixote.